1uigii/ziel/README.md

 ziel client --addr <ADDR> default: 127.0.0.1:8080
 ```

-To run it directly from the source code use cargo.
+To run it directly from the source code, use cargo.
 ```bash
 # run the server
 cargo r -r -- server --addr <ADDR> default: 127.0.0.1:8080